Botanical Overview

 Planting:

-Locate this tree in well draining soil where it will receive full sun above 4000' elevation.
+Locate this tree in well draining soil where it will receive full morning sun.

 Soil: